ThemeBoy/SportsPress/readme.txt

 = 2.0.8 =
 * Feature - Add shortcode parameter to filter event calendars by player.
+* Feature - Add text options to change age and birthday labels.

 = 2.0.7 =
 * Feature - Add option to show or hide logos or photos in event blocks.